kanak1-2/grand-research-store-market-insights/0403/Cancer_Nanomedicine_Market.md

  <ul>

- <li>As of 2024, the global Cancer Nanomedicine market is valued at USD 174.13 billion and is projected to reach USD 445.43 billion by 2032.</li>
+ <li>The global Cancer Nanomedicine market size was estimated at USD 174,130 million in 2024.</li>

  </ul>